Henry Einspruch

-Henry Einspruch (born חײם יחיאל איינשפרוך Khaim-Yekhiel Aynshprukh in Tarnów, Galicia, 27 December 1892 – 4 January 1977), was a Galician-born Jew who converted to Lutheranism, becoming a Messianic missionary affiliated with the Hebrew Christian movement.
-Einspruch translated Christian literature into Yiddish, Hebrew, Polish, Russian, and English.
-His most notable work was a translation of the Christian New Testament into Yiddish.
+Rev Henry Einspruch (חיים אײנשפּרוך; 1892–1977) was a Polish-born American Lutheran pastor and translator of Christian literature.
+A Jewish convert to Lutheranism, Einspruch was a Messianic missionary affiliated with the Hebrew Christian movement.

+Einspruch's most notable work was the 1941 Yiddish translation of the New Testament.

 Early life

+Henry Jechiel Einspruch was born on 27 December 1892 in Tarnów, Galicia, Austria-Hungary (present-day, Poland) to a Yiddish-speaking family.
 His father Mendel was a scholar, an iron merchant, and a Santser Hassid.
 His mother Mirl was the daughter of the cantor of the main synagogue in the city of Jarosław.
 As a teenager, Einspruch was drawn to Christianity.
 Raised in a Yiddish-speaking home, he was a yeshiva student who studied under the rabbi of Barnov.
 Einspruch attended a Baron Hirsch School and the Tarnów High School.
 Along with other Jewish socialists, Einspruch was active in the Poale Zion movement and helped organize a strike of clerks, tailors, and teachers at religious elementary schools.
-He began his literary career in 1908-1909, working as the Tarnów correspondent for Poale Zion's magazine Der Yidisher Arbeyter (The Jewish Worker).
+He began his literary career in 1908–1909, working as the Tarnów correspondent for Poale Zion's magazine Der Yidisher Arbeyter (The Jewish Worker).
 In 1909, at the age of 17, he made aliyah to Ottoman Palestine and worked at Merhavia, a moshav in Galilee.
 In 1911, he immigrated to the Khedivate of Egypt.
 After living in Egypt, he returned to Poland and converted to Christianity under the guidance of the Jewish-born Messianic missionary Khayem (Lucky) Yedidiah Pollak.
 By 1913, he had immigrated to the United States and lived in Cleveland and New York City, working at a restaurant and an iron factory.
 Moving to Chicago, he studied at Moody Bible Institute and graduated in 1916; he also studied at McCormick Theological Seminary.
 He moved to Baltimore in 1920 and studied at Johns Hopkins University.